accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 The order in which the keyboard focus moves (to the next element or to the previous element).

-**Warning:** when an element initiates a change in the screen (context change, management of hidden zones, addition of content, management of form fields, etc.) it is necessary to activate the element initiating the change in order to test the consistency of the navigation sequence.
+**Warning:** when an element initiates a change in the screen (change of context, management of hidden zones, addition of content, management of form fields, etc.) it is necessary to activate the element initiating the change in order to test the consistency of the navigation sequence.

 #### Template